Home - A Dwelling or A Mindset?

 Not Belonging to Any One Place

-I was listening to a TedTalk while driving to the Oregon coast and there was a woman discussing how to answer the question of “where’s home?”.
+I was listening to a TED Talk while driving to the Oregon coast, and a woman was discussing how to answer the question of “where’s home?”.
 A question that was often posed to her as a current American citizen born in an African country.
-She has spent most of her life in the United States, but returns to visit Africa and where she grew up.
-She eloquently stated, after attempting to answer the question truthfully all these years, that she simply believes no one place is her home.
+She has spent most of her life in the United States, but returns to visit Africa, where she grew up.
+She eloquently stated, after attempting to answer the question truthfully all these years, that she believes no one place is her home.

-I realized at an early age, that my place of birth was not going to be the place I would be attached to or call home.
+I realized at an early age that my place of birth was not going to be the place I would be attached to or call home.
 It was a dwelling during my younger years, a place where I grew up, but not a place of refuge or one that would foster my eventual sense of self.

 Fostering Sense of Self

-Just as the woman in the TedTalk, I prefer to think myself a citizen of the universe.
-I absorb whatever I can and wherever I can.
-Learning to foster my sense of self through that absorption.
+Just as the woman in the TED Talk, I prefer to think of myself as a citizen of the universe.
+I absorb whatever I can and wherever I can—learning to foster my sense of self through that absorption.
 Moving beyond the boundaries of what tradition holds tight.
-Instead, adapting and allowing refuge and comfort in numerous dwellings, places, regions, people, relationships and ultimately, in my own skin.
+Instead, adapting and allowing refuge and comfort in numerous dwellings, places, regions, people, relationships, and ultimately, in my own skin.

 Where is Home?